nelsonning/cybersecurity/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Install Docker
-- ...
+- Increase virtual memory
+- Download and launch ELK docker container
+- Enable Docker service on boot
+- Install and configure filebeat and metricbeat

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.